healthtechRN/Election_Analysis/README.md

         f"County Votes:\n")
     print(election_results, end="")
 ```
-- County Votes:
-  - Jefferson: 10.5% (38,855)
-  - Denver: 82.8% (306,055)
-  - Arapahoe: 6.7% (24,801)
-- Largest County Turnout: Denver

-### Example of code to determine voter turnout, percentage of votes from each county and identify the county with the highest turnout
+### Example of code to determine county voter turnout, percentage of votes from each county and identify the county with the highest turnout
 ```Python
 # 1: Create a county list and county votes dictionary.
 county_list = []